abongsjoel/react-plus-typescript/README.md

 <!-- ![screenshot](../features/screenshot.png) -->

-The project starts by setting up webpack
+The project starts by setting up webpack to work with Typescript and then adding react and react-dom to the mix.
+Typescript is setup using either ts-loader or babel-loader.